Writing Your Resume and Cover Letter

 - Begin bulleted statements of activities with varied action verbs in a consistent verb tense.

-- Incorporate but do not overdo bold, underlining, and italics to highlight and separate sections of your resume.
+- Incorporate but do not overdo bold, underline, and italics to highlight and separate sections of your resume.

-- Print your resume on high-quality 20-24 lb. resume paper.
-Available at our college bookstores and office supply stores.
+- Print your resume on high-quality 20-24 lb. resume paper, available at our college bookstore and office supply stores.